 When Buster comes to live at Roger's house as a shy puppy, he has a lot to learn.
 It's a good thing Phoebe is there to teach him a few tricks.
 Or is it?
 Phoebe helps Buster "train" his bones to stay, but they keep disappearing.

-Buster briefly overcomes his natural shyness and discovers his particular talent.
+In two stories, Buster briefly overcomes his natural shyness, then discovers his particular talent.
 Although easy to read, the subject matter of the stories is interesting to all ages.
-It has been in print since 1999 and is recommended by several websites on shyness.
+It is recommended by several websites on shyness.
 OPPENHEIM GOLD AWARD

 “...Scoot over Mudge.” --Kirkus Reviews